VGP/vgp-tools/README.md

 #### 10X Genomics read clouds, .10x

-This subtype of .seq requires that P lines exist, and that there are no E lines as for .ipr.
+This subtype is for processed 10x sequencing data.
+It requires paired reads as for .ipr and that barcodes and linker sequences have been removed from the sequences (the first 23bp = 16bp barcode and 7bp linker from the start of the first read).
 It also requires that g lines exist and correspond to subsets of reads with the same barcode.
 The literal barcode sequence is by convention given in the group_name field.
-The barcodes and linker sequences should be removed from the reads (removing 23bp = 16bp barcode and 7bp linker at the start of read 1 for 10X Genomics).

 **VGPcloud** is a VGP tool that takes an .irp-file containing the bar-coded Illumina read pairs and re-organizes the data into clouds and removes the bar codes.
 It understands how barcodes are encoded in the forward read of each pair, and takes into account potential errors in the barcode sequence.

-#### PacBio Long Reads, .pbr
+#### PacBio long reads, .pbr

-The final raw data .seq subtype for the time being encode long reads from Pacific Biosciences.
-P and E are not permitted, the g group_name should be set to the SMRT_cell header, and a W line must be provided to give well information for the read.
-We also allow two extra optional record types to encode signal information that can be used in consensus callers.
+The final raw data .seq subtype for the time being encodes long reads from Pacific Biosciences.
+P is not permitted, and the g group_name should be set to the SMRT_cell header.
+In addition a W line must be provided for each sequence as below in order to give well information for the read.
+We also allow two extra optional record types to encode signal information that can be used in consensus calling and polishing.

 ```
 W <int:well> <int:1st.pulse> <int:last.pulse> <real:score>	read well and pulse range